anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Configuration files contain sensitive information.
 These files must be protected from malicious or accidental modifications or deletions by configuring strict access permissions for such files.
-All access, failed attempts to change and all changes (pre-change, post-change and by who) must be securely logged, and all failed access and failed changes must be alerted on (sec.mon.005).
+All access failed attempts to change and all changes (pre-change, post-change and by who) must be securely logged, and all failed access and failed changes must be alerted on (sec.mon.005).